leighhalliday/savonrb.com/index.md

 In need of help?
 ----------------

-In case you're stuck and need someone to help, please post your questions to the [Mailing list](https://groups.google.com/forum/#!forum/savon-soap).
-It's important to share these questions and answers publically because it helps others to learn.
+**Are you stuck?**

+Then you're probably looking for someone to help.
+The [Mailing list](https://groups.google.com/forum/#!forum/savon-soap) is a good place to search for useful information and ask questions.
+Please make sure to post your questions to the Mailing list instead of sending private messages so others can benefit from these information.

+**Did you ran into a problem?**

-If you found a bug, please take a look at the [open issues](https://github.com/rubiii/savon/issues) over own Github to see if the problem has already been reported.
-If it has not been reported already, please open an issue and make sure to leave every useful information to debug the problem.
+So you think something's not working like it's supposed to?
+Or do you need a feature that Savon doesn't support?
+Take a look at the [open issues](https://github.com/rubiii/savon/issues) over own Github to see if this has already been reported.
+If it has not been reported yet, please open an issue and make sure to leave useful information to debug the problem.

+**Is this guide lacking information?**

+Please [fork this guide](https://github.com/rubiii/savonrb.com) on Github and help to improve it!

+**Are you looking for updates?**

-And if you're on Twitter, make sure to follow [@savonrb](http://twitter.com/savonrb) for updates on bug fixes, new features and releases.
+If you're on Twitter, make sure to follow [@savonrb](http://twitter.com/savonrb) for updates on bug fixes, new features and releases.